-- Donated Goods, Property and Equipment Donations of goods, property and equipment are recorded as contributions at their estimated fair value at the date of donation.
-Such donations are reported as increases in unrestricted net assets unless the donor has restricted the donated asset to a specific purpose.
-During the year ended December 31, 2019, the Organization received donated goods, property, and equipment with a total value of \$9,600.
-This amount is presented separately on the statement of activities.
-These amounts consist of goods received and sold at fundraising events. - Donated Services Contributed services are recognized by the Organization if the services received (a) increase or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-The accompanying financial statements do not reflect any amounts for donated services during the year ended December 31, 2019.
+Donated Services - Contributed services are recognized by the Organization if the services received (a) increase or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
+The accompanying financial statements do not reflect any amounts for donated services during the year ended December 31, 2020.

 Additionally, the Organization receives a significant amount of contributed time from volunteers who do not meet the two recognition criteria described above.
 Accordingly, the value of this contributed time is not reflected in the accompanying financial statements.
-The donated services contributed by volunteers were 7,410 hours for the year ended December 31, 2019.
+The donated services contributed by volunteers were 1,360 hours for the year ended December 31, 2020.
+Volunteer hours were significantly reduced in year 2020 due to the COVID shutdown.
 The volunteer hours are for habitat restoration, community education, and tour guides around the Ballona Wetlands.
 The purpose of the Organization could not be fulfilled without the significant contributions of volunteer time.